We don’t support this browser anymore.

 A key thing differentiating Coca-Cola from most other drink makers is its operating model.
 Rather than investing in big manufacturing plants, Coca-Cola partners with, and holds stakes in, local bottling companies in what's known as the Coca-Cola System.
 That allows the group to keep a lid on costs and supports its industry-leading gross margins, which hover around the 60% mark.
 Instead, Coke concentrates its efforts on selling the syrups themselves and marketing its brands directly to consumers.

 Fundamentally, Coca-Cola is a marketing machine, and its attention is devoted to soft drinks.
-A continued rise in marketing spend suggests the group isn't taking its foot off the pedal.
 Coke is updating its strategy and brand portfolio to focus more on sharpening its proposition on a regional and local level, but it looks more like a refinement than a revolutionary change to us.
 Nonetheless, it's encouraging to see the group moving forward.

 Coca-Cola's diversification has undoubtedly played a large part in its resilient sales too.
 The group owns other household favourites like Fanta, Sprite and Schweppes, and the acquisition of Costa Coffee put Coke in the hot beverages market for the first time.
-Adding BODYARMOR sports drinks to the mix has opened the group up to the growing global health drinks market.
-We see these as positive add-ons in segments of the drinks market that still have room to grow.
+We see this as a positive add-on in a segment of the drinks market that still has room to grow.

 Coca-Cola owns one of the strongest brands in the world, and there's a lot to be said for that in an uncertain environment.
-The group's valuation has come down over the last 12 months and now sits in the middle of its peer group.
-We think this marks an opportunity to pick up a quality company at an attractive valuation.
+Given the impressive profit growth and strong balance sheet, we think this marks an opportunity to pick up a quality company at a reasonable valuation, broadly in-line with the long-term average.
 But investors should remember nothing is immune to ups and downs, especially in the short term.

 Environmental, social and governance (ESG) risk